Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Get my latest recipes, helpful kitchen tips and more good things each week in your inbox.

-The crushing power of their dominant claw (usually the right one) has a crushing force of up to 19,000 pounds per square inch while their pincer claws are used to cut or tear shell and tissue.
+The crushing power of their dominant claw (usually the right one) has a force of up to 19,000 pounds per square inch, while their pincer claws are used to cut or tear shells and tissue.
+Yikes!

 a platter of Florida stone crab claws.